realmunk/technical-test/README.md

 ```

 The application will be available at `http://localhost:3000`.

-## Development Notes

-- Each test implementation uses different technology stacks to showcase various approaches
-- All implementations include TypeScript for better type safety
-- Test-2 and Test-3 use TailwindCSS for styling
-- The Next.js implementation (Test-3) uses Turbopack for enhanced development experience

 ## License

 This project is part of Unfold's technical test suite.
 All rights reserved.